Oncology Nursing Society: Advocacy

 ONS participates in a variety of advocacy activities.
 It lobbies Congress on behalf of nursing and especially oncology nursing.

 For example, ONS signed on to the nursing consensus statement to improve patients’ access to, cost, and quality of treatment as part of the 2010 healthcare reform.
 It also advocated with the nursing community for nursing provisions to be included as part of the healthcare reform bills.

 Cancer Patient Treatment Education Bill

 With Representative Steve Israel as the bill sponsor, ONS reintroduced the Assuring and Improving Cancer Treatment Education and Cancer Symptom Act (H.R.
 1661) to the House of Representatives in 2013.
 The legislation would provide for Medicare reimbursement of the time that registered nurses spend educating people diagnosed with cancer and their caregivers about their disease and the effects of treatment.

 ONSEdge

-ONS:Edge was a former healthcare intelligence company and the former for-profit subsidiary of the Oncology Nursing Society.
+ONSEdge was a former healthcare intelligence company and the former for-profit subsidiary of the Oncology Nursing Society.
 It specialized in a core group of services: healthcare advisory boards, ancillary events at oncology nursing conferences, speaker bureau programs, strategic planning and marketing support, market research, and communications and awareness campaign development and support.